Chief Justice and Vice Chancellor: Hon. Sir J. Lucie Smith, C.M.G.

 His Excellency the Governor is Chancellor; but he never sits nor interferes in any way with the Court.
 It is held generally twelve times a year and is presided over by the Chief Justice, who is Vice-Chancellor.
 The jurisdiction and practice of this Court are nearly the same as in the Court of Chancery in England.
 Appeals from its decisions are allowed direct to her Majesty in council.

 Vice-Chancellor: Hon.
-Sir J. L. Sinith
+Sir J. L. Smith

 Registrar and Clerk of the Courts and Crown: Thomas Hendrick